ikt32/GTAVManualTransmission/doc/README.md

 reversing with the throttle to work.

 #### `ShiftUpBlocks` : Any `eControl`
-eControl that is blocked unless Shift Up is held.
+Control that is blocked when shifting, and active when Shift Up is held.

 #### `ShiftDownBlocks` : Any `eControl`
-eControl that is blocked unless Shift Down is held.
+Control that is blocked when shifting, and active when Shift Down is held.

 #### `BlockCarControls` : `true` or `false`
 * `false`: Don't block specified controls